What is Ponnanganni keerai?

 - Pour the warm oil through the cloth to get the strained oil.

 Apply this oil on the scalp and massage well.
 Leave it on for about 20 minutes and then wash off.

 Internal uses are

-- Improves vision: By consuming ponnanganni leaves as a vegetable continuously for about two months one can get cured of all eye related problems like inflammation and reduced vision.
+- Improves vision: By consuming ponnanganni leaves as a vegetable continuously for about two months one can get cured of all eye-related problems like inflammation and reduced vision.
 Instead of consuming it as a vegetable, the leaves can be consumed by making a paste from the leaves and tender stems.
-Consuming two teaspoons of the paste every day gives the same benefit as consuming the leaves as vegetable.
+Consuming two teaspoons of the paste every day gives the same benefit as consuming the leaves as a vegetable.

 - Cures Night blindness: The shiny white flowers of the herb are very effective in curing night blindness.
-This benefit can be derived both by external application of the flower powder or by consumption of the steamed flowers.
+This benefit can be derived both by the external application of the flower powder or by the consumption of the steamed flowers.
 Consumption of the steamed ponnanganni leaves with butter is also a good remedy for night blindness and other eye problems.

 Enhances energy level

 Consuming a mixture of ponnanganni juice with cow’s milk enhances the body strength and vitality.
 Goat milk also can be substituted for cow milk.
 Consuming every day, in the mornings a teaspoon of the extract of ponnanganni leaves mixed well with coconut oil improves the overall energy level of the body.